10 Anti-Inflammatory Diet Tips for Easier, Lasting Weight Loss

 1. Focus on Fiber-Rich Whole Foods

-Eating more fiber-rich foods like leafy greens, berries, and legumes supports gut health and reduces systemic inflammation.
-Soluble fiber also slows glucose absorption, keeping insulin and hunger hormones stable.
+Leafy greens, berries, legumes, and other fiber-packed foods improve gut health and reduce systemic inflammation.
+Soluble fiber slows glucose absorption, keeping insulin and hunger hormones stable.

 2. Use Healthy Fats Like Olive Oil and Avocados

-Pro tip: Swap seed oils (e.g., canola, soybean) for extra virgin olive oil in all your cooking.
+Pro tip: Replace seed oils (canola, soybean) with extra virgin olive oil for all cooking.

 3. Avoid Refined Sugars and Ultra-Processed Carbs

-Refined sugar spikes insulin and inflammatory markers like IL-6 and TNF-α.
-Instead, opt for slow-digesting carbs from sources like sweet potatoes, quinoa, or steel-cut oats to keep your blood sugar stable.
+Refined sugar spikes insulin and inflammatory markers such as IL-6 and TNF-α.
+Instead, opt for slow-digesting carbs like sweet potatoes, quinoa, or steel-cut oats.

 4. Add Turmeric or Curcumin Daily